wp-plugins/ip2location-country-blocker/readme.txt

 Tags: country blocker, targeted content, geolocation Requires at least: 2.0
 Tested up to: 4.0
-Stable tag: 2.0.3
+Stable tag: 2.1.0

 Description: IP2Location Country Blocker allows user to block visitors from accessing your frontend (the blog pages) or backend (the admin area) based on their country.
+Also log blocked access for statistic purpose.

 == Description ==